leesei/leesei.github.io/src/content/post/shell-notes.md

 #!/bin/bash
 # http://www.bahmanm.com/blogs/command-line-options-how-to-parse-in-bash-using-getopt

-# “a” and “arga” have optional arguments with default values.
+# "a" and "arga" have optional arguments with default values.
-# “b” and “argb” have no arguments, acting as sort of a flag.
+# "b" and "argb" have no arguments, acting as sort of a flag.
-# “c” and “argc” have required arguments.
+# "c" and "argc" have required arguments.

 # e.g.:
 # ./getopt.sh  1 -a'a' -b 2 -c'c' 3 4